IU (entertainer): 2017–2018: Palette, A Flower Bookmark 2 and My Mister

-IU published her fourth studio album, Palette, on April 21, 2017, of which she served as the primary lyricist and executive producer.
-Three singles from the album were released earlier; the lead single of the same name featuring G-Dragon from BIGBANG; as well as two pre-release tracks "Through the Night" and "Can't Love You Anymore".
-Palette (팔레트) debuted atop Billboard World Albums chart, a first for the singer, and topped local charts in both album sales and downloads.
-Palette was a commercial success, with all three singles from the album peaking at the top of the Gaon Digital Chart, with the main single, "Palette" spending a total of two weeks at number 1.
+IU released her fourth studio album, Palette, on April 21, 2017, of which she served as the primary lyricist and executive producer.
+Three singles were promoted prior to the release of the album; the lead single of the same name featuring G-Dragon from BigBang; as well as two pre-release tracks "Through the Night" and "Can't Love You Anymore".
+Palette (팔레트) debuted atop Billboard World Albums chart, a first in her career, and topped local charts in both album sales and downloads.
+Palette was a commercial success, with all three singles from the album peaking at the top of the Gaon Digital Chart, with the lead single, "Palette" spending a total of two weeks at number 1.
 However, it was her first pre-release track, "Through the Night" that became the best-selling track from the album and also her best-selling single of 2017.

 Palette was also critically acclaimed and received multiple accolades, including "Best Pop Album" at the 15th Korean Music Awards, "Album of the Year" at the Melon Music Awards, and "Record of the Year (Album)" award at the 27th Seoul Music Awards; IU herself was awarded the Best Female Artist at the Mnet Asian Music Awards.
 The album also earned IU a "Best Songwriter" award at the Melon Music Awards, a "Lyricist of the Year" award at the seventh Gaon Chart Music Awards and a "Producer of the Year" award for herself and her production team.
 IU also received the "Song of the Year" award at the 32nd Golden Disc Awards for her hit song "Through the Night".
-Billboard magazine listed "Palette" at number six on its list of "Best K-Pop Songs of 2017."
+Billboard magazine listed "Palette" at number six on its list of "Best K-Pop Songs of 2017".
 The New York Times Magazine also featured "Palette" on its list of "25 Songs That Tell Us Where Music Is Going", making IU the only Asian artist to make the list while appreciating IU's ability as a singer-songwriter to project authenticity in K-pop.
-Furthermore, Billboard ranked Palette the best K-pop album of 2017, explaining that "An album as impressive and sonically diverse as Palette proves why injecting an artist's personal experiences into their music can lead to their greatest work yet."
+Furthermore, Billboard ranked Palette the best K-pop album of 2017, explaining that "An album as impressive and sonically diverse as Palette proves why injecting an artist's personal experiences into their music can lead to their greatest work yet".